mvantellingen/python-zeep/docs/headers.rst

 There are multiple ways to pass a value to the soapheader.

-1. When the soap header expects a complex type you can either pass a dict or an object created via the ``client.get_element()`` method.
+1. When the SOAP header expects a complex type you can either pass a dict or an object created via the ``client.get_element()`` method.
 2. When the header expects a simple type value you can pass it directly to the ``_soapheaders`` kwarg. (e.g.: ``client.service.Method(_soapheaders=1234)``)